12 Dec Open-AE: Promote open source technologies in non-formal adult education

 12 Dec, 2018

-Open AE: Promote open source technologies in non-formal adult education is an Erasmus+ KA2 project awarded through EPOS – National Agency for Erasmus+ programme in Flanders.
+Open AE: Promote open source technologies in non-formal adult education was an Erasmus+ KA2 project awarded through EPOS – National Agency for Erasmus+ programme in Flanders.

 - to promote access and learning through open educational resources (OER);